arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 All other resources are freed immediately (locks, RocksDB snapshots).
 The query will fail before it returns results in case of a conflict.

+@RESTSTRUCT{spillOverThresholdMemoryUsage,post_api_cursor_opts,integer,optional,}
+This option allows queries to store intermediate and final results temporarily on disk if the amount of memory used (in bytes) exceeds the specified value.
+This is used for decreasing the memory usage during the query execution.

+This option only has an effect on queries that use the `SORT` operation but without a `LIMIT`, and if you enable the spillover feature by setting a path for the directory to store the temporary data in with the `--temp.intermediate-results-path` startup option.

+Default value: 128MB.

+Note:
+Spilling data from RAM onto disk is an experimental feature and is turned off by default.
+The query results are still built up entirely in RAM on Coordinators and single servers for non-streaming queries.
+To avoid the buildup of the entire query result in RAM, use a streaming query (see the `stream` option).

+@RESTSTRUCT{spillOverThresholdNumRows,post_api_cursor_opts,integer,optional,}
+This option allows queries to store intermediate and final results temporarily on disk if the number of rows produced by the query exceeds the specified value.
+This is used for decreasing the memory usage during the query execution.
+In a query that iterates over a collection that contains documents, each row is a document, and in a query that iterates over temporary values (i.e. `FOR i IN 1..100`), each row is one of such temporary values.

+**Note**:
+This option only has an effect on queries that use the `SORT` operation but without a `LIMIT`, and if you enable the spillover feature by setting a path for the directory to store the temporary data in with the `--temp.intermediate-results-path` startup option.

+Default value: `5000000` rows.

+**Note**:
+Spilling data from RAM onto disk is an experimental feature and is turned off by default.
+The query results are still built up entirely in RAM on Coordinators and single servers for non-streaming queries.
+To avoid the buildup of the entire query result in RAM, use a streaming query (see the `stream` option).

 @RESTSTRUCT{optimizer,post_api_cursor_opts,object,optional,post_api_cursor_opts_optimizer}
 Options related to the query optimizer.